 I have used picture clues and simple Bible story vocabulary words to create some "learn to read" jigsaw puzzle piece word matching templates for young children.
-The bible story for this set of worksheets is the story of Creation from Genesis chapter one.
+The bible story for this set of worksheets is the story about Daniel and the Lions from Daniel chapter six.

-The images and words match the other Creation vocabulary word worksheets on the site which helps reinforce the learning.
+The images and words match the other Daniel and the Lions vocabulary word worksheets on the site which helps reinforce the learning.

 - something to color with